 Terms and Conditions

 1) Appointments and consultations.
 All appointments and examinations with the vet attract a fee.
 Clients and their pets are attended to by veterinary surgeons and nurses during consulting hours by appointment.
 The charging process is based on the allocation of appointments, or/and the consultation process, with or without a pet present.
 Appointments are available in the morning, afternoon and early evening at times which vary according to the day of the week.
-Urgent cases will be seen outwith consulting hours during the day, but a higher fee will be applied.
+Urgent cases will be seen outside consulting hours during the day, but a higher fee will be applied.
 A higher fee may be applied if clients arrive at the surgery without an appointment.
 A higher fee may be applied for a double booked appointment.
 All prices are inclusive of VAT at the current rate.
 A fee may be charged for missed appointments for operations and consultations.

 2) Out of hours.
 All out of hours emergency telephone calls to Station Bridge Veterinary Surgery will be answered as quickly as possible.
 Out of hours fees will apply to animals seen outside of the surgery opening times.
+We have out of hours support with Vets Now who provide emergency services for our clients, they are located at: Vets Now Peterborough, Pengelly & Mizen, 89 - 93 Park Road, Peterborough, Cambridgeshire, PE1 2TR.

 3) Estimates.
 The practice can provide written estimates of probable costs for procedures and treatments.
 It is important to consider that treatments and procedures may not follow a conventional course and therefore an estimate may only be approximate.
 However, we will do our best to keep clients fully informed of costs during the course of treatment and will do so if the expected fee is to be more than 20% greater than the original estimate.
-In the case of routine procedures we will give quotations.
+In the case of some routine procedures we will give quotations.
 Some additional fees may be added to quotations for additional services and goods provided in unforeseen circumstances.

 4) Payment.
 All transactions (a transaction is defined as the transfer or sale of goods, services, treatments and fees from the practice to the client) are to be paid for immediately.
 The practice accepts cash, credit and debit cards and payment in advance.
 Payments by non chip-and-pin cards will not be accepted.
 In cases where a patient is admitted for disease investigation, surgery and/or treatment, payment is due at the end of the investigation/treatment.